 I like how thoughtful and scientific these Taco Crawls are with scores down to 2 points after the decimal!
-I also like how the blog is all inclusive; all foods, all locations.
-There is an INCREDIBLE wealth of food information on this blog!
+I also like how the blog is all inclusive; all foods, all locations, all libations.
+There is an incredible wealth of food information on this blog.

 Esdras on the left and Javi in the hat.

 Just a few days ago, they won the LA TACO sponsored Best Taco in Los Angeles.
 They beat 32 other purveyors including my favorite, who lost in the final round by 20 votes, Mariscos Jaliscos.
 The two guys that run the place are incredibly nice, dedicated and charming.
 They will be appearing with me on Taco Talk this Thurs. for episode #24 and we are very excited.

 Below is a video we made of the special Baja Night.
 They really do capture both the spirit of street food and the quality of a gourmet food experience.
 Brava! & Congratulations!

 Susan Feniger and Mary Sue Milliken.
 Pioneers of the LA Foodie Scene along with Mr. Puck and his Pizza.

 These two have been testing the waters and succeeding since 1980 with their City Restaurant on La Brea.